KxSystems/docs/docs/ref/maps.md

 C| 6
 ```

-If the derived function is applied as a unary, and the iterable is an operator with an identity element $I$ known to q, $I$ will be used as the seed.
+If the derived function is applied as a unary, and the value is an operator with an identity element $I$ known to q, $I$ will be used as the seed.

 ```q
 q)(*':)2 3 4                        / 1 is I for *